Jordan Wynter: Early career

 Wynter joined Arsenal youth ranks in 2002 from local side Redbridge United, aged 8, and signed a professional deal in 2012.
 He made seven appearances for the under-21 side in 2012–13 season, and was awarded number 63 jersey for the first-team squad.
 On 22 May 2013, Wynter joined Bristol City, in a two-year deal.
-On 3 August, he professional debut, in a 2–2 home draw against Bradford City.
+On 3 August, he made his professional debut, in a 2–2 home draw against Bradford City.
 He scored his first goal for the club 3 days later, in a 2–0 win against Gillingham in the League Cup.

 Cheltenham Town

 On 22 August 2014, Wynter joined League Two side Cheltenham Town on a one-month loan deal from Bristol City.
 A day later, Wynter scored on his Cheltenham debut during their 3–2 away victory against Tranmere Rovers.
 Wynter went onto appear five more times for Cheltenham before returning to Bristol City at the end of the month.

-On 2 February 2015, Wynter returned Cheltenham Town on an eighteen-month deal after leaving Bristol City on a free transfer.
+On 2 February 2015, Wynter returned Cheltenham Town to on an eighteen-month deal after leaving Bristol City on a free transfer.
 Five days later, Wynter made his Cheltenham return in their 3–1 home defeat against Burton Albion, featuring for the entire 90 minutes.

 On 7 September 2015, Wynter joined Isthmian League Premier Division side Farnborough on a one-month loan deal.
 On the same day, Wynter made his Farnborough debut in their 3–2 home defeat against Staines Town, featuring for 63 minutes before being replaced by Nathan Chambers.
 Wynter made a total of five appearances for Farnborough before returning to Cheltenham after suffering an injury.

 In December 2015, he joined AFC Telford United on a loan deal from Cheltenham Town.
 On 12 December 2015, Wynter made his Telford debut in their FA Trophy first round tie against Chester, which resulted in a 2–0 defeat for the Bucks.
 On 29 January 2016, Wynter's loan spell at Telford was extended until the end of the campaign.